• HOME

 An illustration of a brain with interconnected neurons, overlaid with silhouettes of martial artists practicing various techniques, symbolizing the connection between mental focus and physical skill development.

 There’s a big difference between just training or practicing something and deep focused practice.
-Putting in hours on the mat throwing kicks and punches is one thing, but deep practice is about how you engage with every repetition, how you pay attention to ...
+Putting in hours on the mat throwing kicks and punches is one thing, but deep practice is about how you engage with every repetition, how you pay attention ...

 Filed under: